-Fuel cell systems are the newest clean energy technology, converting stored fuel into electricity and/or heat.
+Fuel cell systems are a relatively new, clean energy technology, converting stored fuel into electricity and/or heat.
 They significantly reduce the amount of carbon dioxide your home produces, thus shrinking your home’s carbon footprint to about one-third that of a normal home.
-However, fuel cell systems are often very expensive to purchase (approximately $50,000) and install (up to $4,000).
-To help offset the cost, you can take a credit of 30% of the cost to install a system in your primary residence, up to $500 per kilowatt of power generating capacity.
-This credit is good through 2016.
+However, fuel cell systems are often very expensive to purchase and install ($50,000 is not unheard of).
+To help offset this, you can take a credit of 30% of the cost of qualified fuel cell property installed in your primary residence, up to $500 for each half-kilowatt of capacity.

 2. Solar Energy Systems

 If you live in a sunny region, a solar water heater or photovoltaic system might be the ticket to lower energy costs.
 Installing a solar system allows you to take a credit of 30% of the cost of both the purchase and installation, with no upper limit.
 Installing solar panels as a structural roofing component does not disqualify you from taking the credit.